nii-yamagishilab/AntiDeepfake/README.md

 - AIP Acceleration Research (Grant No. JPMJCR24U3)
 - PRESTO (Grant No. JPMJPR23P9)

-This study was carried out using the TSUBAME4.0 supercomputer at Institute of Science Tokyo.
+This study was carried out using the TSUBAME4.0 supercomputer at the Institute of Science Tokyo.

 Codes are based on the implementations of [wav2vec 2.0 pretraining with SpeechBrain](https://github.com/speechbrain/speechbrain/tree/develop/recipes/LibriSpeech/self-supervised-learning/wav2vec2) and [project-NN-Pytorch-scripts](https://github.com/nii-yamagishilab/project-NN-Pytorch-scripts).
 ## **Citation**
 If you find this repository useful, please consider citing:
 ```
-@misc{antideepfake_2025,
+@article{antideepfake_2025,
       title={Post-training for Deepfake Speech Detection},
       author={Wanying Ge, Xin Wang, Xuechen Liu, Junichi Yamagishi},
       year={2025},